 Is this you again Number 6?
 Are you back?
 You keep breaking the rules.
 One question per visitor.
 Don't you have anything else to do but break my rules?
 I suppose Rainbow is with you?

 Well Number 4, you won't be the first.
 There are innumerable knock-off efforts, scattered everywhere.
+Far more knock-offs out there as of 2018 than Prowell originals.
 It reminds me of the Union Army.

 The Union Army was this procession, this traveling cornucopia, followed everywhere they marched by a veritable city of parasites, of prostitutes and vendors and scavengers, the prostitutes who infected the soldiers with disease and the vendors who sold medicines and supplies to the army at exaggerated prices and the scavengers who scoured the battlefields on the morning after a battle, collecting boots and belts and anything of value from the dead bodies, selling it all back to the vendors who sold it back to the same traveling battalions.
 A true trickle-down economy.
 Because there was simply no way to stop this practice--the Union soldiers too exhausted from the day's fighting to parole the battlefield and guard the dead--it continued throughout the duration of the war.
 Anyway, one thing you cannot replicate is Sir Harrison.